 Vascular malformations may be an underlying culprit of symptomatic epilepsy, especially in children and young adults.
-Despite the seizure being drugresponsive, further diagnostic evaluations should not be overlooked.
-This will guide clinicians in determining the most appropriate management while revealing some peculiar and unexpected etiologies in the process.
+Despite the seizure was drug-responsive, further diagnostic evaluations should not be overlooked.
+This will guide clinicians to determine the most appropriate management while revealing some peculiar and unexpected etiologies in the process.